 Concept Note

-Research across psychology, education, anthropology, clinical practice, and climatology has increasingly explored gratitude not only as an individual disposition but as a cultural practice, a therapeutic tool, an evolutionary adaptation, and a bridge for intergenerational and intercultural dialogue.
-Despite this growing body of research, limited systematic and sustained efforts have been made to integrate gratitude into practice across various contexts, particularly concerning its developmental trajectory and application in early life.
+Research across disciplines has increasingly explored gratitude not only as an individual disposition but as a cultural practice, a therapeutic tool, an evolutionary adaptation, and a bridge for intergenerational and intercultural dialogue.
+Despite this growing body of research, systematic and sustained efforts to understand and integrate gratitude across diverse contexts remain limited, particularly regarding its developmental course.
+The Global Conference on Developing Grateful Communities 2026 aims to bring together scholars, educators, practitioners, policymakers, and community leaders across the globe to deliberate and document various perspectives, practices and approaches on gratitude.

-The Global Conference on Developing Grateful Communities 2026 aims to bring together scholars, educators, practitioners, developmental psychologists, clinicians, anthropologists, climatologists, policymakers, and community leaders from around the world to address this gap.
+The Global Conference on Developing Grateful Communities 2026 aims to bring together scholars, educators, practitioners, policymakers, and community leaders from around the world to deliberate and document various perspectives, practices, and approaches to gratitude.

 Objectives

-Share and Advance Research, Interventions, and Practices Focused on the Developmental Role of Gratitude - to highlight studies, interventions, and best practices that specifically foster gratitude and well-being, with a particular emphasis on child development, family dynamics, and socialization processes within schools and communities.
+Share and Advance Research, Interventions, and Practices Focused on the Development of Gratitude - to highlight studies, interventions, and best practices that specifically foster gratitude and well-being, with a particular emphasis on child development, family dynamics, and socialisation processes within schools and communities.

 Promote a Holistic Learning Experience Around Gratitude within the Context of Positive Psychology - to explore gratitude as a key mechanism for building positive character strengths and contributing to the larger field of positive psychology, offering a well-rounded and actionable learning experience.